-Some specific programs (Nursing, Acting, Dance and Music) require applicants to submit a supplemental application in addition to your completed admission application.
+Some specific programs may require applicants to submit a supplemental application in addition to your completed admission application.

 Prior to enrolling at the University of Minnesota, all confirmed students will need to submit official final transcripts and test scores.
 We will compare the official final transcript and test scores against the Self-reported Academic Record.
 Academic integrity and student success are our highest priorities.
 The University of Minnesota has the right to cancel enrollment for any students who misrepresented their Self-Reported Academic Record.
 The Office of Admissions has sole discretion in determining if misrepresentation has occurred.

 These official documents are carefully reviewed against the Self-Reported Academic Record.
 If the Academic Record is deemed inaccurate, the University of Minnesota may change the college of admission or cancel admission, regardless of whether the inaccuracy was intentional or accidental.
 Admission to the University Honors Program and merit-based scholarships also may be affected, among other things.

 For more information, visit the Office of Admissions Policy: Verification of Self-Reported Academic Record.